Azure/azure-sdk-for-python/sdk/metricsadvisor/azure-ai-metricsadvisor/samples/README.md

 # Samples for Azure Metrics Advisor client library for Python

 These code samples show common scenario operations with the Azure Metrics Advisor client library.
-The async versions of the samples require Python 3.7 or later.

 |**File Name**|**Description**|
 |----------------|-------------|